Presidency of George W. Bush: 2004 re-election campaign

 while Kerry took 48.3% of the popular vote.
 Bush won 286 electoral votes, winning Iowa, New Mexico, and every state he won in 2000 except for New Hampshire.
+In the concurrent congressional elections, Republicans secured a government trifecta after retaining their majorities in the House of Representatives and the Senate, and Speaker of the House Dennis Hastert and Senate Majority Leader Bill Frist both remained in their posts.

 2006 mid-term elections

-Damaged by the unpopularity of the Iraq War and President Bush, the Republicans lost control of both houses of Congress in the 2006 elections.
+Damaged by the unpopularity of the Iraq War and President Bush, the Republicans lost control of both houses of Congress in the 2006 mid-term elections.
 Republicans were also damaged by various scandals, including the Jack Abramoff Indian lobbying scandal and the Mark Foley scandal.
 The elections confirmed Bush's declining popularity, as many of the candidates he had personally campaigned for were defeated.
 After the elections, Bush announced the resignation of Rumsfeld and promised to work with the new Democratic majority.

 2008 elections and transition period

-Under the terms of the twenty-second amendment, Bush was ineligible to seek a third term in 2008.
+The 2008 elections took place on November 4.
+Bush was term-limited in 2008 due to the 22nd Amendment.
 Senator John McCain won the 2008 Republican presidential primaries, while Democratic senator Barack Obama of Illinois defeated Senator Hillary Clinton of New York to win the 2008 Democratic presidential primaries.
 Obama's victory in the Democratic presidential primaries was due in large part to his strong opposition to the Iraq War, as Clinton had voted to authorize the Iraq War in 2002.
 McCain sought to distance himself from the unpopular policies of Bush, and Bush appeared only by satellite at the 2008 Republican National Convention, making him the first sitting president since Lyndon B. Johnson to not appear at his own party's convention in 1968.

 McCain briefly took the lead in polls of the race taken after the Republican convention, but Obama quickly re-emerged as the leader in polls.
 McCain's campaign was badly damaged by the unpopularity of the Bush administration and the Iraq War, and McCain's response to the outbreak of a full-blown financial crisis in September 2008 was widely viewed as erratic.
 Obama won 365 electoral votes and 52.9% of the popular vote.
 The election gave Democrats unified control of the legislative and executive branches for the first time since the 1994 elections.
 After the election, Bush congratulated Obama and invited him to the White House.
 With the help of the Bush administration, the presidential transition of Barack Obama was widely regarded as successful, particularly for a transition between presidents of different parties.
 During his inauguration on January 20, 2009, Obama thanked Bush for his service as president and his support of Obama's transition.